andersnoren/pulitzer/README.md

 ![Pulitzer](https://github.com/andersnoren/pulitzer/blob/main/screenshot.png)

-Once it's released, you'll be able to download the latest stable release of Pulitzer [from WordPress.org](https://wordpress.org/themes/pulitzer/).
+You can download the latest stable release of Pulitzer [from WordPress.org](https://wordpress.org/themes/pulitzer/).

 ## Installing Pulitzer
 1. Download the latest stable version of Pulitzer through the link above, unzip it and upload the theme folder to `wp-content/themes/` in your WordPress installation.
 You can also install it through Themes → Add New in your WordPress installation.